Sakura and Snow

 "What if you had lost your bet with me?
 What then?"

-Seishirou thought it over for a moment, amused.
+Seishirou thought it over, amused.
 "I probably would have let you go," he said at length, "I suppose."
-He might have, in fact, if it had come to that--but it had not, and he had known that it would not, had known that he was not like other people and that the exercise had been largely futile, an excuse to play with his prey in a new and interesting way.
-The play itself was what mattered, and that had been exceptional--even now, he admitted, when Subaru was being vexingly difficult to move, it offered him a challenge that was unusual.
-The game had been everything that he had ever expected.
+He might have, in fact, if it had come to that--but it had not, and he had known that it would not, had known that he was not like other people and that the exercise had been largely futile, merely an excuse to play with his prey in a new and interesting way.
+The play itself was what mattered, and that had been exceptional--even at times like now, he admitted, when Subaru was being vexingly difficult to move, it offered a most unusual challenge.
+The game had been everything that he had ever anticipated it might be.
 That he had proven incapable of love after all was not really significant.
 "I probably would have let you live."

-"/No,/" Subaru said, with emphasis, "that isn't what I'm asking.
-What would /you/ have done then?
-What would you have done, if you had found that you could feel something--could you have gone on in the same way, and still been...this?"
+"No," Subaru said, with unexpected vehemence, "that isn't what I'm asking.
+What would you have done then?
+What would you have done, if you had found out that you could feel something--could you have gone on in the same way, and still been...this?"

 Seishirou frowned.
-"What ifs" were not something that interested him, and he rarely concerned himself with them.
-He'd never even considered such a question.
-He was as he was...there were no other possibilities.
+"What ifs" weren't something that interested him, and he rarely concerned himself with them.
+He had never even considered such a question.
+He was as he was; there were no other possibilities.

 "But what if--" Subaru mastered his evident frustration as he turned to face Seishirou.
 "Why would you even bother?" he insisted.
-"Why take the chance that I might live and become a person who could fight against you?
-Why risk the possibility, however small, that the bet might change you, might make you into something that you don't even understand--why would a person like you make a bet like that!"
+"Why take the chance that I might survive and become someone who could fight you?
+Why risk the possibility, however small, that the bet might change you, might make you into something that you don't even understand--why would someone like you make a bet like that!"

 His breath caught, stilling the rush of words.